Petersensmondfahrt/pythonanalytics/README.md

 # pythonanalytics
-I analyze different data frames with python.
+I analyze 10 key business questions of an Instacart data set using python.
+For instance, I analyze different demographics and their preferred types of items.